 Warning this following post will seriously make you hungry!

-So we spent three nights and two days in in Castricum, which is about 20 minutes from Amsterdam in Holland.
-Below is some of the most delicious food and new things we tasted;
+So we spent three nights and two days in Castricum, which is about 20 minutes from Amsterdam in Holland.
+Below are some of the most delicious food and new things we tasted;

 Stroopwafels (Syrup Waffles)

 The Stroopwafel consists of two thin waffle sheets sandwiched together with caramel syrup.
-It a chewy crisp biscuit first made in Gouda in the 18th century.
-You will find these at nearly every supermarket or bakery and they come in mini, normal size, freshly made or pre-packaged.
-They were really moreish and I could see me eating the whole tin in no time at all.
+It a chewy, crisp biscuit first made in Gouda in the 18th century.
+You will find these at nearly every supermarket or bakery, and they come in mini, standard size, freshly made or pre-packaged.
+They were moreish, and I could see me eating the whole tin in no time at all.

 Boerenkool Stamppot (Kale & Mashed Potatoes)

-Boerenkool Stamppot is a creamy, buttered smooth mashed potato with kale and normally served with a smoked sausage (Rookworst).
+Boerenkool Stamppot is a creamy, buttered smooth mashed potato with kale and generally served with smoked sausage (Rookworst).
 The origin of stamppot is unknown, although legend attributes the invention of Hutspot to 1574.
-Now I really wasn’t expecting to like, I mean aww kale but it was really tasted nice, maybe it was all the butter in it too but I certainly would eat it again.
+Now I wasn’t expecting to like, I mean aww kale but it was tasted nice, maybe it was all the butter in it too, but I certainly would eat it again.

 Hagelslag (Chocolate Sprinkles)

 Generally eaten on a rusk that is a twice-baked bread, also known as “beschuit”.
 You spread it with some butter, so the sprinkles stick.
 Hagelslag means hail in Dutch, but in this case, the particles falling from the sky are made of chocolate!
 These chocolate sprinkles are a staple in most Dutch households.
 Adults and kids alike enjoy them for breakfast and lunch on bread, rusks, pancakes and more and really what not two love, its chocolate and sugar, yum.

 De Ruijters Gestampte Muisjes (Powdered Sugar)